Clown, Actor, Theatre-Maker

 CURRENT AND PAST PROJECTS

-I am delighted to be part of the company developing THE OWL MAN
+I am delighted to be part of the wonderful company making new early-years dance-theatre show Early Weaves, touring in 2023.

 Photos by Pauline Burr